gardner-lab/FinchScope/Analysis Pipeline/README.md

 ...which will make a downsampled, background subtracted video as well as a maximum projection image for each file in your directory.
 In addition, it will make a Average-maximum projection image called Dff_composite, of all the recordings from the session combined.

-At this point, The cell video.cdata for each .m file in the mat folder is a 4D matrix (H,W,C,T) and can be plugged into any analysis pipeline- although it may need to be formatted differently for you application.
-A simple 'get off the ground quick' manual ROI selection paradigm follows.
+At this point, The calcium imaging videos exist in the cell video.frames.cdata contained inside each .m file in the mat folder.
+It is stored as a 4D matrix (H,W,C,T) and can be plugged into any analysis pipeline- although it may need to be formatted differently depending on your application.
+A simple 'get off the ground quick' manual ROI selection paradigm follows:

 3b.
 Extract ROIs manually: